vdecaro/torch-rc/CONTRIBUTING.md

 # Contributing Guidelines

-We're glad you're considering contributing to torchrc.
+We're glad you're considering contributing to torchdyno.
 Before you proceed, please take a moment to review the guidelines below to ensure a smooth contribution process.

 ## Table of Contents